todogroup/osposurvey/2020/questions.md

 * Project code quality
 * Cost savings
 * Other (please specify)
->LH Note: "Project code quality" and "Cost savings" were supposed to be new choices in 2019 but were never added to the online survey instrument.

-13. What are the top three challenges your open source program faces?
+14. What are the top three challenges your open source program faces?
 (Choose three) *
 * Talent: finding and recruiting open source developers
 * Ability to influence open source projects
 * Executive awareness and support